 About the course

-The part-time DPhil programme considers applications from those who have already been awarded the MSc in Evidence-Based Health Care.
-Applications may also be considered from students with a master's in a related subject.
-The part-time DPhil regulations require a minimum of four years' study, though taking six years is more common.
+The DPhil programme accepts applications from those who have already been awarded the MSc in Evidence-Based Health Care, MSc in Systematic Reviews, MSc in Medical Statistics, or a master's in a related subject.

 The DPhil follows on from the taught MSc in Evidence-Based Health Care (EBHC) and is overseen by the University's Continuing Education Board.
 Admission is through the Department for Continuing Education.

-The part-time DPhil is part of the Evidence-Based Health Care Programme, which is jointly run with the Centre for Evidence-Based Medicine in the Nuffield Department of Primary Health Care Sciences.
-The programme also works closely with the Centres of Evidence-Based Nursing, Evidence-Based Mental Health, and Evidence-Based Dentistry.
+The part-time DPhil is part of the Evidence-Based Health Care Programme, which is jointly run with the Centre for Evidence- Based Medicine in the Nuffield Department of Primary Health Care Sciences.
 You have access to the full range of Oxford's library and computing facilities.
 Student work covers a range of topics in applied healthcare sciences.
 You can visit the Centre for Evidence-Based Medicine's website to learn more about topics and about current student research.

 Completing a DPhil in Evidence-Based Health Care enhances professional life and enables graduates to further their careers.
 Those who complete the doctoral programme will: